GreyBeard42/cellularautomana/README.md

-# cellularautomana
+# cellularautomata
-1D Cellular Autonmana
+1D Cellular Autonmata

 The best patterns are prime numbers.